Destructive-Entity/Cool-Snake-Game---Free-to-Use/README.md

 *   **Wrap-Around Gameplay:** The snake wraps around the screen edges instead of crashing into walls.
 *   **Clear Controls:** Supports both Arrow Keys and WASD for movement, with on-screen instructions.

 This project serves as a comprehensive example of using HTML Canvas for game development, combined with modern CSS and JavaScript for interactive features and state management.
-It's free to use and modify as long as the owner [https://github.com/Destructive-Entity] is credited.
+It's free to use and modify.
+While the MIT License only requires the inclusion of the copyright notice and license text, linking back to the original repository at https://github.com/Destructive-Entity/Cool-Snake-Game---Free-to-Use is greatly appreciated!

 ### **Disclaimer**